 "That's what the complaint was with the Valley secession movement.
-It's what you hear in West L.A., and everywhere
+It's what you hear in West L.A., and everywhere around the city.

 "That's why I want to be controller.
-To look at how we can improve the delivery of services across the city."

 Among his plans, if elected, are to conduct a citywide assessment on how services are provided, with an emphasis on the LAPD, looking at how officers are deployed and at policies to reduce the size and number of lawsuits.

 During his years on the council, Zine said he worked to reject large lawsuit settlements and was a leader in having AEG reimburse the city for costs associated with the Michael Jackson funeral at Staples Center.